 After one heaping Perfect Teaspoon and 2 minutes of steeping, while the leaves had unfurled, some of the rolled tea maintained a cocoon-like shape.
 Once the bundles had unfurled, it was clear that the rolled tea bundles were made of multiple tea leaves and buds pickings shaped together.
 The olive green leaves were long and was reminiscent of spinach.
 The wet leaves had a dominating jasmine smell.

 The liquor was a clear medium tan amber colour with a faint jasmine smell.
 The tea had a lovely jasmine taste as well.
 Despite the much stronger aroma from the dry leaves and the wet leaves, the tea itself had a rather delicate taste.
 When cooled, the tea really had a chance to shine.
 The jasmine taste was much stronger with hints of vegetal, roasted, and nutty.
 The floral jasmine notes lingered and swirled around the mouth.

-Since I personally do not prefer over powering flower smell as they come off like “perfume” to me, I liked that this tea had a more mellow smell and taste.
+Since I personally do not prefer overpowering flower smell as they come off like “perfume” to me, I liked that this tea had a more mellow smell and taste.
 I ended up drinking this during the afternoon as I was eating some cheese and grapes and it was a lovely combination.
-Handmade teas also reminds me of my time in Japan and trying handrolled tea (3.5/5 rating)!
+Handmade teas also remind me of my time in Japan and trying handrolled tea (3.5/5 rating)!

 - Type: Green tea

 - Origin: China